-Understanding that Widget is an essential element in Magento 2 and helps the visitors view and surf your website with ease is important.
-This is why the Mageplaza team is going to address this topic today: How to Create a Widget in Magento 2.
+A Widget is an essential element in Magento 2 and helps the visitors view and surf your website with ease.
+It’s an important part of a Magento 2 store, and this is why the Mageplaza team is going to address this topic today: How to Create a Widget in Magento 2.

 First, we’ll have a general look at the tutorial.
-To make the instructions easy and understandable, let’s begin with a short explanation of what exactly is a Widget.
-If you already know what a Widget is and the functions it serves, you can skip the following heading and head straight to the next heading.
+To make the instructions are easy and understandable, let’s begin with a short explanation of what exactly a Widget is.
+If you already know what a Widget is and the functions it serves, you can skip the following heading and head to the next one.

 Widget and Its Function in Magento 2